Neppu-Nep/HolodexProxy/README.md

 6. Save the script and refresh the page.

 Note: You can skip step 4, 5, and 6 if you are okay with the default icons.

+## Known Issues
+- Twitch channels might not end correctly since the info scraped from the channel page is not consistent and I don't want to use the Twitch API just for this.
+If you have a better solution, please open an issue or a pull request.